OneBAT Training on Bat Sanitary Surveillance

 This event represents the first of two trainings planned within the project, with a second, more practice-oriented session to be hosted later in France.

-In the preceding days (19–20 May 2026), the same venue in Padova will also host the NRLs for Rabies Workshop, organised by the European Union Reference Laboratories for Rabies.
+In the preceding days (19–20 May 2026), the same venue in Padova hosted the NRLs for Rabies Workshop, organised by the European Union Reference Laboratories for Rabies.
 Although colocated, the two initiatives are separate events.

 Location

-The training will take place at Palazzo Pedrocchi, Sala Rossini, located in Via VIII Febbraio, 15, Padova (Italy) 📍
+The training took take place at Palazzo Pedrocchi, Sala Rossini, located in Via VIII Febbraio, 15, Padova (Italy) 📍

 Sala Rossini, also known as the Napoleonic Hall, is the central and most prestigious room of the Piano Nobile of the historic Caffè Pedrocchi.
 Designed in elegant Empire style, it is richly decorated with musical-themed stuccoes and refined drapery, reflecting its cultural and historical significance.
 Inaugurated in 1842, the hall has long hosted conferences, ceremonies, and cultural events, making it one of Padua’s most iconic and representative venues.